-The long-term expected rate of return on pension plan investments is 7.5%.
-The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness on a regular basis of the long-term expected rate of return using a building-block method in which bestestimate ranges of expected future rates of return are developed for each major asset class.
+The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness on a regular basis of the long-term expected rate of return using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce an expected long-term rate of return by weighting the expected future rates of return by the target asset allocation percentages.
 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

+Target Long-Term Expected

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Allocation Real Rate of Return

-Domestic Stocks 45% 5.50%
+Domestic Stocks 36% 5.10%

-International Stocks 15% 6.00%
+International Stocks 17% 5.30%

-Bonds 18% 1.45%
+Bonds (Fixed Income) 20% 0.75%

-Alternative Assets 20% 6.40%
+Alternative Assets (Private Markets) 25% 5.90%

-Cash 2% 0.50%
+Cash 2% 0.00%

 Total 100%